-Spring has sprung, the flowers and leaves have returned, and that means all of us will be enjoying more sun in the coming months.
-After months of being shut indoors and heading out of the house covered in coats and gloves, our skin will receive more than double the amount of exposure to ultraviolet (UV) rays than in recent months.
+Now that summer has arrived that means all of us will be enjoying more sun in the coming months.
+This means our skin will receive more than double the amount of exposure to ultraviolet (UV) rays than in recent months.

 Avoid 10 to 4